1jour1vin

 Nose

-Complex with aromas of violet and black fruits
+Complex, with notes of violet and dark fruit

-Marked by volcanic soil, powerful and muscular, supple tannins, depth
+Shaped by its volcanic terroir, powerful and robust, with supple tannins and depth

 Serve